2giosangmitom/2giosangmitom/README.md

 My name is Võ Quang Chiến, a passionate developer from Vietnam.
 I have a deep passion for full-stack web development, network programming, and system programming.
 I enjoy working with Linux, and building efficient applications.
 I also love ricing and tinkering!

-My primary languages are C++, JavaScript and Rust, with some experience in Lua, Bash and Nix.
+My primary languages are C++ and JavaScript, with some experience in Lua, Bash, Rust and Nix.

 My editor is Neovim, and I do everything in my terminal.